-Prerequisites: Admission to the Radiologic Technology program, RAD115 and RAD125 (both courses must be completed with a grade of "C" or better), and reading proficiency
+Prerequisites: RAD115 and RAD125 (both courses must be completed with a grade of "B" or better) and reading proficiency

 Clinical Practicum I is the first course in a series of five clinical education courses designed for development, application, analysis, integration, synthesis, and evaluation of clinical competencies that have been taught previously in positioning courses.
 Supervised clinical rotations will be performed in basic areas of radiologic technology at assigned clinical sites.
-Radiology students will complete between 1,200 and 1,300 clinical contact hours over the course of the program to ensure clinical competence.
-The clinical credit hours have been equally distributed to each of the program's five clinical courses.
-Over the life of the program, this equates to approximately 80 contact hours per one college credit hour.
-This course is a portion of the five steps to clinical competency and must be completed with an 85% or better.
+The clinical credit hours have been equally assigned to the five program clinical courses.
+This course is a portion of the five steps to clinical competency and must be completed with a minimum grade of "B" (86%).
 (S)